NidhiBhamoriya/Sorting-Visualizer/README.md

 ### 2) Dynamic Step-by-Step Messages:
 -> Displays concise, engaging messages during guide users through the sorting process, explaining each step clearly.

+### 3) Real-Time Visual Effects:
+-> Includes real-time visualizations that highlight the sorting process, making it easier for users to grasp how the sorting algorithms work.

 ### 3) Responsive Design:
--> Optimized for devices of all sizes, providing a seamless experience across screens.
+-> Providing a seamless experience across screens Whether on desktop or mobile.

 ### 4) Sorting Algorithms:
 -> Bubble Sort: Visualizes comparisons and swaps in real-time with smooth transitions.